 For any website or app, it is a necessity to motivate visitors to take action.
 Moreover, based on the different goals of the business it is also necessary to keep each page optimized to increase the chances of a particular action taking place.
 Probably by this, we can get a count of the desired action, but at the same time, it is equally important to know the user behavior from the time the user landed till the time that particular goal is achieved.

 This problem has a simple solution: Event Tracking.
 Event tracking is important because the data generated from it would help you optimize your conversions.
 Thus, in a way events in Google Analytics are used to track when something is not in the range of page loading.
 Actions like clicking a link, filling out forms, play/pause button, scroll tracking, etc interactions require configuration of events.

 For instance, if a webpage contains an event tracking snippet to track user interaction for the scroll of a banner, if a user scrolls that banner and then leaves the website without making any further interactions, ideally it should not hamper the time metrics of that particular page.
 For this, we can set scroll tracking as a non-interactive event due to which our time metrics would not get affected.

 Having said that Google Analytics enables you to create two different event types:

-Interaction hit sends a signal to Google Analytics that the user should be counted as a milepost equal to that of the pageview
+An interaction hit sends a signal to Google Analytics that the user should be counted as a milepost equal to that of the pageview.

 Now the question arises why should we pass the non-interactive hit if it is going to increase my hit count?
 Right?

-From a data analytics point of view, this is not right, as page_open does not suffice an important part in the conversion channel.
-So, by defining such events as non-interactive, the bounce rate will be stabilized – as these events would not be accounted for calculating the bounce rate on time-metrics.
+From a data analytics point of view, this is not right, as page_open does not suffice an important part of the conversion channel.
+So, by defining such events as non-interactive, the bounce rate will be stabilized – as these events would not be accounted for in calculating the bounce rate on time metrics.

-The below figure illustrates clarity of the above-defined idea
+The below figure illustrates the clarity of the above-defined idea

 Code for setting the event as non-interactive